kvarak/dnd/docs/_Classes/bard.md

 #### Spellcasting Focus
 You can use a musical instrument as a spellcasting focus for your bard spells.

-### Bonus Proficiencies
+### Bonus Skills
-When you join the College of Dance at 1st level,you gain proficiency with dancing, both socially and as a way of performing, and Acrobatics.
+When you join the College of Dance at 1st level, you gain 1 additional skill point each to spent on *Acrobatics - Give exhibition* and *Art - Dance*.

 ### Combat Dancing
 As a dancer, you abandon wearing armor and learn to use your body’s movement as a fluid defense.
 From 1st level, when not wearing armor, you gain the following benefits: